We recommend that a horse has not been dewormed for 4 months before testing with the EquiSal Tapeworm Test.

-The best time to test is during late winter/early spring and autumn/early winter, as these are considered to be the ideal times of year to worm for tapeworm.
-Only worm your horse if testing recommends that treatment is required.
+The best time to test is during spring and autumn/early winter, as these are considered to be the ideal times of year to deworm for tapeworm.
+Only deworm your horse if testing recommends that treatment is required.

 Remember to carry out faecal egg counts to detect other worms (such as redworm and roundworm) and worm accordingly.

-A complete worm control programme should include a yearly winter worming dose to treat encysted redworm, until an encysted redworm test is available.
+A complete worm control programme should include a yearly autumn/winter worming dose to treat encysted redworm, until an encysted redworm test is available.

 Retesting after a borderline or moderate/high diagnosis

-How long after worming are tapeworm-specific antibodies present in saliva?
+How long after deworming are tapeworm-specific antibodies present in saliva?

 Austin Davis Biologics is carrying out various trials to further research tapeworm burdens in horses, including a research project with the Royal Veterinary College to investigate the oribatid mite part of the horse tapeworm life cycle.
 This research is essential to fully understand and manage tapeworm burdens in horses.